SERVICING, GRADING AND DRAINAGE PLAN - OAKVILLE

 Setback dimensions - distance from proposed works to property lines.

 Geodetic survey datum, derived from Town of Oakville benchmarks - Benchmarks used must be identified on the Grading Plan.
-Topographic Survey of existing elevations, grading features, slopes, berms, swales, trees, etc. (Topographic survey must be completed no longer than 1 year prior to submitting the Grading Plan).
+Topographic Survey of existing elevations, grading features, slopes, berms, swales, trees, etc. (Topographic survey must be completed no longer than 1 year before submitting the Grading Plan).
 Topographic Survey information is superimposed onto one drawing with proposed information.
 A separate topographic survey drawing is not required to be submitted.

 Existing house footprint on the subject property and adjacent property(s).
 Existing spot elevations within the Town Right-of-Way (minimum every